Early Detection and Access to Doctors:

 My mother was diagnosed with a breast lump in 2011.
-Thankfully it was an early-stage breast cancer detection that helped us save her.
+Thankfully, it was an early-stage breast cancer detection that helped us save her.
 She has always lived in Mumbai, and the city offered us great options for treatment.
 Since some of the best cancer treatment hospitals in the country are located here, we did not face any issue in deciding where to go for help.
 Though many cancer fighters do not have such easy access to medical facilities, we were blessed to find the right doctors at the right time.
 You would be surprised to learn of the miraculous recovery!

-When my mother was diagnosed with breast cancer, it was at a very early stage.
 The doctors were notably helpful and guided us patiently through the entire recovery process.
 Right from the first collection of the blood sample to a secure surgery, the experts did it all.
 One of the best advice that the doctors told us was to get her surgery done as soon as possible.
 Since it was the initial phase, my mother did not need any chemotherapy or radiation treatment.
 A delay could have pushed her in that direction, but the medical staff ensured that she was saved from the painful and stressful treatment procedures.
 The left breast was removed via operation, and my mother recovered on medication.

 The breast cancer treatment process was not complicated at all.
 All we had to undergo was surgery, and that would solve everything.
 We were surprised at the efficiency and swiftness with which everything was done.
 The blood sample reports reached us within a week, and the hospital treatment was over in around 21 days.
 Many people find it hard to believe that cancer treatment is indeed possible in such a short span.
 But we give all our regards to those who helped us during the tough times.